CleverCloud/clever-operator/docs/50-release.md

 ## Update operator-lifecycle-manager manifests

-> This part explain how to create manifests for the clever-operator on [OperatorHub](https://operatorhub.io/operator/clever-operator).
+> This part explains how to create manifests for the clever-operator on [OperatorHub](https://operatorhub.io/operator/clever-operator).

 ### Create operator-lifecycle-manager manifests for the new release